DefaultUser2/rover/README.md

 I used javascript and html as its where my strength lies and it keeps it from getting too uncomplicated.

 **Testing:**
+(Please use readme.doc for this part, as git's readme formatting is not ideal.)
 I did manual positive and negative testing.
 Ran the test command from the document first:
 8 8
 1 2 E